Libya conflict revives front lines from 2011 civil war

 One faction, Libya Dawn, seized Tripoli and much of western Libya in August by expelling rivals allied to the western region of Zintan.
 They set up a self-declared government, took over ministries and reinstated a former parliament.

-Tripoli’s takeover forced Prime Minister Abdullah al-Thinni’s internationally recognized government and the newly elected parliament to operate out of the east of Libya, controlling only a small rump of the vast desert country.
+Tripoli’s takeover forced Prime Minister Abdullah al-Thinni’s internationally recognised government and the newly elected parliament to operate out of the east of Libya, controlling only a small rump of the vast desert country.

 Thinni calls Libya Dawn “terrorists” undermining democracy.
 He has teamed up with former anti-Gaddafi rebels from Zintan and a retired army general, Khalifa Haftar, who commands several aircraft and a number of army units.